 6.1.1 Scope of License.
-Contractor grants to PEBA a nonexclusive, nontransferable, non-assignable (except in conjunction with a transfer or assignment of the Contract in accordance with Section 6.2.6), worldwide, royalty-free, fully paid-up, perpetual and non-terminable license to install, execute, modify, reproduce, access and Use the Licensed Programs in conjunction with the BAS System for its own internal data processing and computing needs and to make such copies of each component of the Licensed Programs as needed for such use, including copies for archival, disaster recovery, testing, training, and backup purposes, each in accordance with and subject to the terms and conditions contained in this Contract.
+Upon full payment to Contractor and subject to the terms herein, Contractor grants to PEBA a nonexclusive, nontransferable, non-assignable (except in conjunction with a transfer or assignment of the Contract in accordance with Section 6.2.6), worldwide, royalty-free, fully paid-up, perpetual and non-terminable license to install, execute, modify, reproduce, access and Use the Licensed Programs in conjunction with the BAS System for its own internal data processing and computing needs and to make such copies of each component of the Licensed Programs as needed for such use, including copies for archival, disaster recovery, testing, training, and backup purposes, each in accordance with and subject to the terms and conditions contained in this Contract.
 Such right to use extends to all Authorized Users.
-The license grant provided herein will not be deemed to limit PEBA’s ownership of the Work Product.
-This license does not include the specific licenses granted or terms of sale for any Third Party Equipment or Third Party Software agreed to in writing by PEBA.
+The license grant provided herein will not be deemed to limit PEBA’s ownership of the Work Product pursuant to Section 6.1.5.
+This license does not include the specific licenses granted or terms of sale for any Third Party Equipment or Third Party Software, which will be purchased separately by PEBA or by Contractor on behalf of PEBA in accordance with Section 6.3.1(c).

 6.1.2 Source Code.
-Upon delivery of each Phase of the BAS System, Contractor shall provide PEBA with the then current Source Code Materials.
-Contractor hereby grants to PEBA a nonexclusive, fully paid up, royalty free, perpetual, and non-terminable license to install, execute, modify, configure, reproduce, and use the Source Code Materials.
+Upon delivery of each Phase of the BAS System and full payment to Contractor of all amounts due for such Phase, Contractor shall provide PEBA with the then current Source Code Materials.
+Contractor hereby grants to PEBA a nonexclusive, fully paid up, royalty free, perpetual, and non-terminable license to install, execute, modify, configure, reproduce, and use the Source Code Materials in connection with its permitted use of the Licensed Programs.
 As part of such license, PEBA shall be permitted to allow its third party designees to do any of the foregoing on behalf of PEBA.
 During the term of this Agreement, Contractor shall update the Source Code Materials at least once per year and as frequently as a Release is made available by Contractor.

 6.1.3 Escrow.
+This Section 6.1.3 only applies if Contractor does not provide PEBA with Source Code Materials under Section 6.1.2.
 For the duration of this Contract and for as long as PEBA purchases Maintenance and Support Services from Contractor, Contractor will maintain an “Escrow Agreement” with a third-party escrow agent (the “Escrow Agent”) that is mutually agreed to by the parties and attached hereto as Attachment 7 Escrow Agreement.
 Such Escrow Agreement will designate PEBA as a third-party beneficiary and meet all the requirements of this Section.
 Upon the execution of this Contract, Contractor will provide the Escrow Agent with the then current versions of Source Code of the Licensed Programs, all proprietary tools used with the Licensed Programs under this Contract, all Documentation, all Open Source code utilized with the Licensed Programs, all source code of Third Party Software that is incorporated in or bundled together with the Licensed Programs, and all operation documents, including but not limited to documents describing the third-party tools and the methods and procedures utilized for the installation, configuration and operation of the Licensed Programs and Third Party Software, to the extent the same currently exist (“Deposit Materials”).
 Contractor will update the Deposit Materials at least once per year and as frequently as a Release is made available by Contractor.
 Contractor will bear the cost of putting the Deposit Materials in escrow and may replace such Escrow Agent; provided, however that it obtains PEBA’s advance written approval of the new Escrow Agent, which will not be unreasonably withheld by PEBA.